Viacheslav Zhukov: Bracelets

-He won a WSOP bracelet in his first World Series of Poker (WSOP) cash in the 2011 Omaha Hi-Low Split-8 or Better Championship.
+Zhukov won a bracelet in his first World Series of Poker (WSOP) cash in the 2011 Omaha Hi-Low Split-8 or Better Championship for $465,216.
 The final table included bracelet winners Steve Billirakis, Richard Ashby, and Josh Arieh.
 He won his second bracelet in the 2012 Pot-Limit Omaha Hi-Low Split-8 or Better event.
 The 2012 bracelet's final table included bracelet winners David "ODB" Baker, Chris Bell, Randy Ohel and Scotty Nguyen.
-It took approximately three hours of heads up play for Zhukov to clinch his second bracelet.
+It took approximately three hours of heads up play for Zhukov to clinch his second bracelet and $330,277.
 In both of his bracelet wins, Zhukov began the final table short stacked, and in both wins he had not finished in the money in any previous event at that World Series.
 Zhukov claims not to be an Omaha Hi-Lo specialist although both his bracelets were in that event.
 Zhukov claims that he plays mostly limit events on the internet.
 Winning two bracelets tied Zhukov for the most by a Russian native.
 At the time of his second bracelet win, only six Russians had won any World Series of Poker bracelets.
 Zhukov noted that Russians consider Ukrainians such as Oleksii Kovalchuk to be countrymen, when counting bracelet totals.